 Students are nominated to apply for the program by one of our current community partners.

-The students meet once a week for eight weeks during the summer for a morning of leadership development, self-reflection, introduction to community leaders, exposure to civic issues, and a visit to some of Cleveland’s magnificent downtown jewels such as Cleveland Public Library, Public Square, and the Terminal Tower Observation Deck.
+The students take part in leadership development, self-reflection, introduction to community leaders, exposure to civic issues, and a visit to some of Cleveland’s downtown jewels such as Cleveland Public Library, Public Square, and the Terminal Tower Observation Deck.

 The group has lunch with career mentors who share their career journey and offer advice on choosing and remaining in (or changing) a career.